mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 - [Savannah](http://savannah.gnu.org/maintenance/SshAccess/)
 - [SourceForge](https://sourceforge.net/p/forge/documentation/SSH%20Key%20Fingerprints/)

-Other providers will vary.
+Other providers vary.
 If you're running self-managed GitLab, or otherwise have access to the server for the other repository, you can securely gather the key fingerprints: